Archetypes concepts

 Important

 The archetype-based organization of entities means that it's efficient to query entities by their component types.
-For example, if you want to find all entities that have component types A and B, you can find all the archetypes with those component types, which is more performant than scanning through all individual entities.
+For example, if you want to find all entities that have component types A and B, you can find all the archetypes with those component types, which is more efficient than scanning through all individual entities.
 The set of existing archetypes in a world tends to stabilize early in the lifetime of a program, so you can cache queries to get faster performance.

 An archetype is only destroyed when its world is destroyed.